cloudscribe/NoDb/README.md

 The primary classes are BasicCommands<T>, BasicQueries<T>, have those injected into your own repository class and use them to implement retrievsal and storage of your serializable types.
 The best example code is in my [SimpleContent.Storage.NoDb](https://github.com/joeaudette/cloudscribe.SimpleContent/tree/master/src/cloudscribe.SimpleContent.Storage.NoDb) project, you casn see how everything is wired up in the example.WebApp in that repository.

+## Installation

+Just add a dependency in your project.json file to get the nuget

+    "NoDb": "1.0.0-*"

+Then Visual Studio 2015 should automatically resolve the dependency, but if needed you can run dnu restore from the command line in either the solution or project folder.